Learnability Window in Gated Recurrent Neural Networks: Related work

 \section{Related work}

-The introduction of gating mechanisms in LSTM~\cite{hochreiter1997long} and GRU~\cite{cho2014properties} was pivotal for controlling temporal credit assignment in recurrent neural networks.
-Early theoretical works linked the forget gate to an interpretable exponential decay and controllable memory retention~\cite{gers2000learning,tallec2018can}, while more recent studies connect gating to continuous-time or implicit ODE perspectives~\cite{chang2019antisymmetric,gu2022efficiently}.
+The introduction of gating mechanisms in LSTM~\cite{hochreiter1997long} and GRU~\cite{cho2014encoderdecoder} was pivotal for controlling temporal credit assignment in recurrent neural networks.
+Foundational and later theoretical works linked the forget gate to interpretable exponential decay and controllable memory retention~\cite{gers2000learning,tallec2018can}, while more recent studies place recurrent dynamics in continuous-time or ODE-based perspectives~\cite{chang2019antisymmetric}.
 These contributions illuminate how gates shape state dynamics, but do not analyze how gating multiplicative structures affect parameter updates and the capacity for learning long-range dependencies.
-Our framework bridges that gap by deriving per-lag effective learning rates from products of Jacobians and linking them to finite-horizon learnability.

 A complementary line of work models gates as learned rescaling or time-warping mechanisms.
 Tallec and Ollivier~\cite{tallec2018can} formalized gating as adaptive time dilation, and recent geometry-based analyses~\cite{krishnamurthy2022theory} study how gating choices influence information flow.
-We build on these ideas by explicitly casting gate-derived Jacobian terms into effective learning rates and embedding them in detectability bounds via mutual information / Fano theory.
+We build on these ideas by explicitly casting gate-derived Jacobian terms into effective learning rates and embedding them in Bayes-optimal detectability bounds.